Bernardo Alvarez Herrera, ambassador of Venezuela to the United States.

 AMY GOODMAN: Ambassador Alvarez, your response?

 BERNARDO ALVAREZ HERRERA: Well, look, as he said, we have been using that in the past.
-Secondly, we have granted — the National Assembly has granted that special powers to president for twelve — eighteen months.
+Secondly, we have granted — the National Assembly has granted that special powers to president for 12 — 18 months.
 In our constitutional tradition, you give that and you have to have a frame, a time frame, for that.
 And we have to go to certain areas — social, economics — and, as he said, we are now including a lot of areas.

 But one thing which is important is we cannot, in all — according to our constitution, rights, principle, have to be guaranteed.
 So we cannot discuss, for example, private property.
 We cannot legislate on one of the principle of the constitution.
 This is one thing.

-And one thing that he is missing, which is the key of all that, is, in the new constitution, there is a possibilities of popular referendum, meaning that if the National Assembly pass a law, and sectors of society, they don’t like that law, although it’s legal, they can go and only with 5% of signatures of registered voters they can go and ask for a national popular referendum.
+And one thing that he is missing, which is the key of all that, is, in the new constitution, there is a possibilities of popular referendum, meaning that if the National Assembly pass a law, and sectors of society, they don’t like that law, although it’s legal, they can go and only with 5 percent of signatures of registered voters they can go and ask for a national popular referendum.
 And if they win that national popular referendum, that specific law that was passed during this period should be cancelled.

 AMY GOODMAN: Ambassador Alvarez, we’re going to have to leave it there.
 I thank you very much for being with us.